Asa Hutchinson: Tenure

 Hutchinson took office as governor on January 13, 2015.

 On November 16, 2015, Hutchinson said that he would block all Syrian refugees from entering the state in response to the November 2015 Paris attacks.

 Under Hutchinson, Arkansas resumed executions in 2017 after having executed no one since 2005.
 In 2021, DNA testing on the murder weapon and a bloody shirt at the scene of the crime did not match Ledell Lee, who was convicted and executed for murder.
 Hutchinson defended Lee's execution, saying, "the DNA findings released today do not present any conclusive evidence to undermine [Lee's guilty verdict]."

+In March 2017, Hutchinson signed Act 710 into law which prohibits Arkansas agencies from investing in or contracting with companies unless they sign a pledge not to boycott Israel or offer a 20% cut in compensation in lieu of signing such a pledge.

 As governor, Hutchinson implemented work requirements for Medicaid enrollees.
 As a result, by December 2018, almost 17,000 Arkansans had lost their Medicaid health insurance, with reapplication available in the new calendar year.

 In February 2019, Hutchinson signed a bill into law that would criminalize abortion in the event Roe v.
 Wade is overturned.
 On March 9, 2021, he signed SB6, a near-total abortion bill, into law.
 He said that the bill was intended "to set the stage for the Supreme Court overturning current case law.
 I would have preferred the legislation to include the exceptions for rape and incest, which has been my consistent view, and such exceptions would increase the chances for a review by the U.S. Supreme Court."
-On May 8, 2022, Hutchinson responded to comments by Senator Minority Leader Mitch McConnell about potential passage of a future federal law prohibiting abortions nationwide: "If the court reverses Roe v.
+On May 8, 2022, Hutchinson responded to comments by Senate Minority Leader Mitch McConnell about potential passage of a future federal law prohibiting abortions nationwide: "If the court reverses Roe v.
 Wade, they're saying that the Constitution does not provide that, which returns it to the states.
 And that's where the vigorous debate is going to be.
 That is where we're going to face a lot of concerns on the compassion side."